valentingarnier/onlineResume/content/project/data_viz/index.md

 ---
-title: Data Visualization: The color of songs
+title: The color of songs
-summary: Creative visualization of the color of songs for the data visualization course at EPFL.
+summary: Creative visualization of the color of songs for the data visualization course at EPFL
 tags:
 - 1
 - Javascript
-- Python
-- Data visualization
+- Data Visualization
-date: "2021-05-01T00:00:00Z"
+date: "2021-04-01T00:00:00Z"

 # Optional external URL for project (replaces project detail page).
 external_link: ""